daytonaio/keycloak-admin-client/docs/OrganizationsAPI.md

 [[Back to README]](../README.md)

-## AdminRealmsRealmOrganizationsIdMembersInviteExistingUserPost
+## AdminRealmsRealmOrganizationsOrgIdMembersInviteExistingUserPost

-> AdminRealmsRealmOrganizationsIdMembersInviteExistingUserPost(ctx, realm, id).Id2(id2).Execute()
+> AdminRealmsRealmOrganizationsOrgIdMembersInviteExistingUserPost(ctx, realm, orgId).Id(id).Execute()

 Invites an existing user to the organization, using the specified user id